 Natural, unprocessed white foods, such as beans, potatoes, onions, cauliflower, turnips, are made by Mother Nature and hence do not fall into the same category.
-Use your logic here though, as your health boosting efforts will go downhill if you deep-fry and add loads of butter, cream and cheese 🙂
+Use your logic here though, as your health-boosting efforts will go downhill if you deep-fry and add loads of butter, cream, and cheese 🙂

 The difference between refined white foods and their healthier counterparts is processing and fiber.
 The processed, refined white foods are so-called simple carbohydrates, whereas the natural ones are complex.
-You need to strive to eat complex carbs rather than simple ones, which means getting into whole grain, wild rice, legumes, seeds, nuts and as many fruit and vegetables as you can of course.
+You need to strive to eat complex carbs rather than simple ones, which means getting into the whole grains, wild rice, legumes, seeds, nuts and as many fruit and vegetables as you can of course.

 Eating In Colour: Rainbow Foods